 "Poll" or "Polling Place" means any place designated by the Election Board for voting to take place.
 In the case of elections by mail, the homes of registered voters shall constitute the "polls" as that term is used in Article IX, Section 3(b) of the Constitution.

-"Registered Voters" means any eligible voter who has fulfilled any additional requirements prescribed by the Election Board to vote in an election.
+"Registered Voters" means any enrolled Member of the LRBOI who has satisfied requirements for registration which are consistent with Article IX of the Constitution.
+Members may be required to fulfill additional requirements established by the Election Board and which are strictly necessary to demonstrate their eligibility to vote in accordance with Article IX, Section 4(e) of the Constitution.
+Provided however, that: (i) the Election Board shall not disqualify a Member from voting based upon the expiration date of their tribally issued identification if the identification is valid in all other ways; and (ii) nothing in the foregoing authorizes or shall be interpreted to authorize the imposition of any requirements that directly or indirectly serves to suppress voting by enrolled members of the Band.

 "Residence" means a member's primary and legal residence for the six (6) months preceding the date of the election.
 Evidence of residence may include, but shall not be limited to, the following: mailing address, address on driver's license, and address listed on utility bills.